tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/aggregations.md

 # Aggregation functions
 [Rest api reference](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/aggregate-functions/)

+SQL **aggregation functions** are built-in functions that operate on a set of values from a column of a database table and return a single, aggregated value.
+These functions are commonly used in SQL queries to perform calculations on groups of data or to summarize data.

+In a **streaming database** such as `ksqlDB` the concept of SQL aggregation functions is similar, but there are some differences due to the nature of streaming data and the capabilities of the streaming database.
+In `ksqlDB`, you can use aggregation functions to perform calculations and transformations on streaming data.
+`ksqlDB` also provides additional features for working with streaming data, such as **windowing** and **time-based** operations, which allow you to aggregate data over specified time intervals.

 ### GroupBy
 Group records in a window.
 Required by the WINDOW clause.
 Windowing queries must group by the keys that are selected in the query.